ethank2222/daily-recap/README.md

 -   Personal Access Token with `repo` and `read:org` scopes
 -   Rate limit: 5,000 requests/hour for authenticated users
+-   Can search for commits by any GitHub user (not just the token owner)

 ### OpenAI API